elephantrobotics/AI_Portable_Kit_docs/AI_Portable_Kit_EN/7-BasicFunctionApplication/7.1-myStudio/README.md

 ![TOOL](../../resources/7-BasicFunctionApplication/7.1/7.1-1.png)

-## 1 myStudio设计初衷
+## 1 Reasons for Designing myStudio

-- myStudio是一个一站式的myRobot/myCobot等机器人的使用平台。
+-   Because myStudio is a one-step application platform for a variety of robots.

-- 方便用户根据自己的使用场景，选择不同的固件并进行下载，同时学习相关的教材，在线浏览教程视频。
+-   Because it is easy for users to select corresponding firmwares to meet demands and acquire related tutorial data online.

-## 2 myStudio最新版本与支持平台
+## 2 Latest Version and Supported Systems

-- 最新版本：V3.4.1
+-   Version 3.4.1(updated on Oct 1, 2022)

-- 适用于：Windows、Mac、Linux
+-   Supported Systems: Windows, Mac and Linux

-## 3 myStudio功能
+## 3 Functions

-- 烧录、更新固件
+-   Burning and updating firmwares

-- 提供机器人使用教程，如用户手册、视频教程、Q&A等
+-   Providing tutorial data, such as user manuals and tutorial video

-- 维护和维修方面的信息
+-   Providing information about maintenance and repair

-## 4 myStudio适用设备
+## 4 Matchable Robots

 - myCobot 280
   - myCobot 280 M5
   - myCobot 280 PI
   - myCobot 280 Jetson Nano
   - myCobot 280 for Arduino
 - myCobot 320
   - myCobot 320 M5
   - myCobot 320 PI